anamarialoga/house-marketplace-app/README.md

 * DataBase - FireStore

 Tools & PlugIns:
-* google cloud platform for GeoLocation API & Service
 * react-router v.6
 * react-toastify
+* google cloud platform for GeoLocation API & Service The token for the geolocation service can be changed in the CreateListing.jsx file